 Our scope is uncomplicated outpatient care.
 Anything beyond that belongs in person.
 Options:

 For walk-in urgent care, CentraCare (AdventHealth-affiliated), Orlando Health UrgentCare, and MD Now have dozens of locations across the metro.
-Typical out-of-pocket $150–250.
+Self-pay costs are often higher than a $45 online visit.

 If you're an adult physically in Florida during your visit, yes — we can treat you.
-We're licensed in 12 states (FL, TX, CA, NY, GA, PA, OH, MI, NC, IL, WA, VA).
+We're licensed in 11 states (FL, AZ, CO, CT, IA, MD, MT, NM, UT, VA, WA).
 Visitors from any of those states: welcome.
 Visitors from outside: refunded automatically.

 Yes.
 Irregular shifts make daytime urgent care hard.
-Async telehealth works around your schedule: intake on break, review within 2 hours, pickup on your way home.
-Many Cast Members use cash-pay for privacy on BV, yeast, or ED visits rather than routing through employer plans.
+Online visits can work around your schedule: submit an intake when you have time, receive review 7 days a week, including weekends, and use a local pharmacy if treatment is appropriate.
+Many Cast Members use a $45 visit for privacy on BV, yeast, or ED visits rather than routing through employer plans.

 Identical.
 Our Florida licensure covers all of Orange, Seminole, Osceola, and Lake counties.
-Same $45 flat, same same-day prescriptions to any local pharmacy.
+Same $45 online visit model, with prescriptions sent when clinically appropriate to any local pharmacy.

 AdventHealth Celebration (in Celebration/Kissimmee, minutes from the Disney gates) is the closest full-service hospital.
 Orlando Health Horizon West is next-closest for the southwest side.
 For Universal / I-Drive, AdventHealth Orlando or ORMC downtown are the standard ER destinations.